 Home to Bozeman’s first ski hill, Bear Canyon used to operate with a rope tow, a ski jump, and a log cabin complete with food and beverages.
-Though it’s no longer a ski area, those with the stamina to hike up the hill get to enjoy a long, steep sled run with few people around.
+Though it’s no longer a ski area, those with the stamina to hike up the hill will enjoy a long, steep sled run with few people around.
 You might also keep an eye out for areas marked as property of Mt.
-Ellis Academy, as usage may be interupted at certain times.
-Otherwise, this is a great place to take a toboggan; but sled with caution, you’re guaranteed to pick up some serious speed on this hill!
+Ellis Academy, as usage may be interrupted at certain times.
+Otherwise, this is a great place to take a toboggan, but sled cautiously.
+You’re guaranteed to pick up some high-speed on this hill!

 If you enjoyed this blog, take a look at some of our other related articles: